django/django/docs/tutorial/part_3.rst

 consumers are convenient because they can call regular synchronous I/O functions such as those that access Django models without writing special code.
-However asynchronous consumers can provide a higher level of performance since they don't need create additional threads when handling requests.
+However asynchronous consumers can provide a higher level of performance since they don't need to create additional threads when handling requests.

 ``ChatConsumer`` only uses async-native libraries (Channels and the channel layer) and in particular it does not access synchronous Django models.
 Therefore it can